Projective cases for the restriction of the oscillator representation to dual pairs of type I: Generalities

 \subsection{Oscillator representation}

-We are interested in a particular representation $\widetilde{\omega}$ of the symplectic group $Sp(2q, \mathbb{R})$ on $L^2(\mathbb{R}^q)$, called the oscillator representation.
-This representation was first introduced in the $1960$s by Segal and Shale, in \cite{segal} and \cite{shale}, followed by the work of Weil in \cite{weil}.
+We are interested in a particular representation $\widetilde{\omega}$ of the metaplectic group $\widetilde{Sp}(2N, \mathbb{R})$, a double cover of the symplectic group.
+This representation, called oscillator representation, was first introduced in the $1960$s by Segal and Shale, in \cite{segal} and \cite{shale}, followed by the work of Weil in \cite{weil}.
+Several constructions and different models for the oscillator representation appear in \cite{li} and \cite{adams}.